MAPPING BIO-INSPIRED DESIGN

 Veronika Kapsali 2009

-Botany and materials engineering is combined with fibre [material chemistry] yarn and non-woven design [textile design] as a method of introducing intentional, autonomous, shape change behaviour to textiles.
+Botany and materials engineering is combined with material chemistry [fibre design] and textile design [yarn and non-woven] to introduce intentional, autonomous, shape change behaviour to textiles.

 Programmable Knitting